HomeDev GuideRecipesAPI Reference

 The example assigns 12 points across the criteria.
 The visitor must match at least eight of the 12 points to join the audience.

-3. Click Add Criteria and select Site Criteria > Number of Visits.
+3. Select Site Criteria > Number of Visits from Add Criteria.

 • Select More than > 4 > In total.
-(To create an audience for visitors who have never visited the page, select Less than > 1 > Since[date].)
+(To target visitors who have not visited the page, select Less than > 1 > Since[date].)

-• Enter 2 points, and select whether or not the criterion is required.
+• Enter 2 points and select whether the criterion is required.

 • Select Is > English.